nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: The message "Unable to update this recipe: Apple Pie.
 No matching recipes or ingredients found, please check your input again."<br/><br/>

-2. Update a recipe by adding an new ingredient
+2. Update a recipe by adding a new ingredient
     1. Prerequisite: The recipe "Chicken Soup" exists in the recipe list, and the ingredient "Chicken" was not added before.
     2. Test case: `update recipe r/Chicken Soup i/Chicken q/10` <br/>